-Operating revenue for 2021 amounted to NOK 3 711.3 million (NOK 3 963.9 million), which represented a 6 per cent decrease compared with 2020.
-Adjusted for foreign exchange effects in consolidation, the decrease was 3 per cent.
+Operating revenue for 2022 amounted to NOK 6 486.7 million (NOK 3 711.3 million), which represented a 75 per cent increase compared with 2021.
+The revenue growth reflects underlying growth for all business units and the acquisition of BB Electronics.

-The order backlog at the end of 2021 amounted to NOK 2 827.1 million, compared to NOK 2.005.5 million at the end of 2020.
-Kitron recognizes firm orders and four-month customer forecasts in the order backlog, while frame agreements and similar are not included (beyond the four-month forecast).
+The order backlog at the end of 2022 amounted to NOK 6 097.8 million, compared to NOK 2 827.1 million at the end of 2021.
+Compared to last year, the order backlog grew within every market sector.
+Kitron recognizes firm orders and fourmonth customer forecasts in the order backlog, while frame agreements and similar are not included (beyond the fourmonth forecast).